ooni/spec/backends/th-007-nwcth.md

 single request for the input URL.

-The information stored for each redirection should be enough to redo the same request with equal headers including the request cookies.
-We do not fetch bodies at this stage, because doing that would slow down the discovery.
+The information stored for each redirection should be enough to redo the same request with equal headers (including cookies).
+We do not fetch bodies at this stage, because doing that would slow down the operations.

 At present, the test helper is not designed to cover the case where the redirection chain fails midway.
 This would